coderrio/Coderr.Documentation/docs/server/architecture.md

 Commands should be seen as a business transaction, i.e. the execution of it might involve one ore more business entities.

-In OneTrueError the command/query is separated from the execution.
+In codeRR the command/query is separated from the execution.
 The command/query is more of an instruction, a [Data Transfer Object](http://martinfowler.com/eaaCatalog/dataTransferObject.html), which will be executed by a command/query handler in the backend.

 A command can look like this: